Kitware/SMTK/doc/userguide/task/classes.rst

 * ``resources``: a JSON array of required resources, organized by role.
   Each array entry must be a JSON object holding:

     * ``role``: an optional string holding a resource role name.
 If omitted, any role is allowed.
     * ``type``: an optional string holding a resource typename.
 If omitted, any resource type is allowed.
     * ``min``: an optional integer specifying the number of resources with the given role and type that must be present.
       Only non-negative values are accepted.
       It defaults to 1, which makes the requirement mandatory.
       If set to 0, the requirement is optional.
     * ``max``: an optional integer specifying the maximum number of resources with the given role and type allowed.
       Negative values indicate that there is no maximum.
       It defaults to -1.
       It is possible to set this to 0 to indicate that resources of a given role/type are disallowed.

 Example:

 .. code:: json

    {
-     "type": "smtk::task::TaskNeedsResources",
+     "type": "smtk::task::GatherResources",
      "title": "Load a geometric model (or models) and a simulation template.", "resources": [
        {